Finding a Top Financial Advisor Firm in Irvine, California

 Newport Wealth Strategies Background

-The firm is owned by Darin Simonian, the founder.
+Founded in 2011, Newport Wealth Strategies is owned by Darin Simonian, the firm's founder.
 Simonian started working in the financial services industry in 1986.
 He worked for Ernst & Young, the global accounting firm, and for Pacific Holding Company, billionaire David Burdock’s company.
 Simonian is a certified financial planner (CFP) and a licensed (but inactive) certified public accountant (CPA).

 Newport Wealth Strategies Portfolio Management